innovation tools

-This article explores the key types of business innovation tools, how they’re used, and why they matter.
-From generating ideas and sharing knowledge to testing concepts and managing outcomes, each tool plays a specific role in moving innovation forward with intention and clarity.
+This article explores the key types of business innovation tools, how they are used, and why they matter.
+From idea generation and knowledge sharing to testing concepts and managing results, each tool plays a specific role in moving innovation forward with clarity and intention.

 What Is an Innovation Tool?